vegaprotocol/specs/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md

 - Liquidity fee factors are recalculated every time the liquidity demand estimate changes. (<a name="0042-LIQF-005" href="#0042-LIQF-005">0042-LIQF-005</a>)
 - If a change in the open interest causes the liquidity demand estimate to change, then fee factor is correctly recalculated.  (<a name="0042-LIQF-006" href="#0042-LIQF-006">0042-LIQF-006</a>)
 - If passage of time causes the liquidity demand estimate to change, the fee factor is correctly recalculated.  (<a name="0042-LIQF-007" href="#0042-LIQF-007">0042-LIQF-007</a>)
+- A market can be proposed with a choice of liquidity fee settings.
+These settings can be updated by a subsequent market update proposal.
+Moreover, the correct fee value and liquidity fee setting method can be read from the data node APIs.
+Upon proposal enactment the new liquidity method is applied to recalculate the liquidity fee.
+The tests should be carried out with the following methods:
+  - Weighted average (<a name="0042-LIQF-056" href="#0042-LIQF-056">0042-LIQF-056</a>)
+  - Constant fee (<a name="0042-LIQF-061" href="#0042-LIQF-061">0042-LIQF-061</a>)
+  - Marginal cost (<a name="0042-LIQF-062" href="#0042-LIQF-062">0042-LIQF-062</a>)
+- The above example for the liquidity fee when the method is weighted-average results in a fee-factor of 1.5% (<a name="0042-LIQF-057" href="#0042-LIQF-057">0042-LIQF-057</a>)
+- The above example for the liquidity fee when the method is constant-fee results in a fee-factor of 0.8% (<a name="0042-LIQF-058" href="#0042-LIQF-058">0042-LIQF-058</a>)
+- The above example for the liquidity fee when the method is marginal cost results in a fee-factor of `3.75%` (<a name="0042-LIQF-059" href="#0042-LIQF-059">0042-LIQF-059</a>)
+- For the constant-fee method validate that the fee factor can only be between 0 and 1 inclusive (<a name="0042-LIQF-060" href="#0042-LIQF-060">0042-LIQF-060</a>)

 ### CHANGE OF NETWORK PARAMETERS TESTS